 How it works

-The lender offers the initial flexibility of bridging finance up to 75% Loan to Value (LTV) of the property’s current value.
+The lender offers the initial flexibility of buy to let refurbishment mortgage up to 75% Loan to Value (LTV) of the property’s current value.
 Once the valuation and underwriting has been carried out, the lender issues an offer for the bridging finance as well as producing an offer for the Buy to Let remortgage up to 80% LTV (subject to affordability) which is valid for 6 months.

 As part of the bridge to let incentive, the lender offers a 1.25% discount on their standard bridging facility fee (2% down to 0.75%).
 The initial steps are: